 An alternate itinerary, departing every other week is also available: 7-Night Galapagos Itinerary #1

-North Seymour (Isla Seymour) is a small island just north of Baltra.
+North Seymour Island - is a small island just north of Baltra.
+North Seymour is a small island just north of Baltra.
 It is home to the largest colony of frigate birds in the Galapagos.
-While keeping an eye out for male frigates trying to impress potential mates with an inflated red neck pouch, you may also see blue-footed boobies dancing in a timeless courtship ritual.
+While keeping an eye out for male frigate birds trying to impress potential mates with an inflated red neck pouch, you may see blue-footed boobies dancing in a timeless courtship ritual.
 Sea lions and large land iguanas also roam about this rocky terrain.
+Excursion options: Walk, deep-water snorkel.

 Excursion options include a guided long, rocky walk, zodiac ride and short easy walk, or simply just a scenic zodiac tour along the coast to view wildlife and the geology of the area.
 Experienced snorkelers will also have an option to do a deep water snorkel at this site.
 This is a dry landing.

-Santa Fe Island (Isla Santa Fe), is also known as Barrington Island.
-It is located southeast of Santa Cruz Island, is a small uplifted island dotted with cactus and home to some of the largest and most unique land iguanas in the Galapagos islands.
+Santa Fe Island - Also known as Barrington Island, Santa Fe is located southeast of Santa Cruz Island.
+It is a small uplifted island dotted with cactus and home to some of the largest and most unique land iguanas in the Galapagos islands.
 The Santa Fe land iguana is a much lighter orange-yellow than the iguanas found on the other Galapagos Islands.
 Lava lizards, sea lions, Galapagos hawks, finches, and the Galapagos Mockingbird may also be seen.
 This tiny island has one of the most beautiful coves in the Galapagos, Barrington Bay.
 A popular destination for a day trip, Isla Santa Fe will offer you many sights to see.
 Excursion options include a short walk, swim, snorkel or kayak.
 This is a wet landing.

 San Cristobal Island (Isla San Cristobal), also known as Chatham Island, is the fifth largest of the Galapagos Islands in terms of size, and has the second largest human settlement, Puerto Baquerizo Moreno.
 It is the second most popular island after Isla Santa Cruz.